WHAT'S HAPPENING ON SITE

 A second GE contractor, VolkerInfra is also now onsite and has stripped the topsoil and begun duct installation for the two-kilometre 400kV AC cable route from the converter station to the National Grid substation at Lackenby.

 The onshore civil engineering work for the export cable route is also now well underway.
-J. Murphy & Sons Ltd. has completed the topsoil strip, and most of the excavation for trenching and the duct installation in readiness for the project’s export cables to be pulled through.
+J. Murphy & Sons Ltd. has completed the topsoil strip, excavation for trenching and most of the duct installation in readiness for the project’s export cables to be pulled through.
 There is one section of the cable corridor, under the railway bridge, where tunnelling will be used.
 That work is set to take place in spring/summer 2023.

 Regular drone surveys of the converter station and both cable corridors will be carried out throughout the works to monitor progress.

 At the landfall the teams are working on the one-kilometre horizontal directional drills from the construction compound opposite the beach near Marske-by-the-Sea, Teesside.
-Drilling work will break over winter but the site remobilises for the final drills to take place between March and May 2023.
+Drilling work was on hold over winter but the site remobilises for the final drills to take place between March and May 2023.